slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Most problems can be solved by graded exposure over time.
 Make the mind tougher by exposing it to adversity.

 <!--
+1. You need to recognize when you're not learning, for one thing.
+If it's easy, you're not learning.
+You need to push yourself into the zone of discomfort, where you feel clumsy and have a hard time.
+Now you're learning.
+2. Find a mentor.
+Lacking that, find e.g. talk of someone explaining some hard techniques and then try to follow the advice.
+Even and especially if it feels clumsy at first.
+3. Switch to a new job where you'll be exposed to new things. try to find a job where people do code review, feedback is how we learn faster.
+4. Learn how to learn: https://www.youtube.com/watch?v=FKTxC9pl-WM
+5. Reflect on your mistakes, try to find what cues you missed and what you should look for next time.
+I've been doing this on weekly basis (you can read the results at https://softwareclown.com) and I've learned a huge amount from figuring out underlying cause of what I did wrong.

 > *'#383.
 Every man hears only what he understands.' -- goethe*
 - entry trick to learn something.
 - success is the worst teacher